jchodera/jacs-dataset-analysis/README.md

-# Re-analysis of the Schrödinger JACS dataset
+# Evaluating performance on the Schrödinger JACS dataset

 This notebook is an analysis of the errors in relative free energy calculations from the Schrödinger JACS dataset:
 > Wang, L., Wu, Y., Deng, Y., Kim, B., Pierce, L., Krilov, G., ... & Romero, D. L. (2015).
 Accurate and reliable prediction of relative ligand binding potency in prospective drug discovery by way of a modern free-energy calculation protocol and force field.
 Journal of the American Chemical Society, 137(7), 2695-2703.